SSWConsulting/SSW.Rules.Content/rules/how-to-decide-what-to-test/rule.md

 ::: greybox
 A heuristic is a fallible method for solving a problem or making a decision

-A heuristic is an experience-based technique for problem solving, learning, and discovery
+A heuristic is an experience-based technique for problem solving, learning and discovery
 :::

 > A heuristic is a way to help me come up with test ideas - Lee Hawkins